SyntaxPartnership/mega-man-chronicles/README.md

 - Fixed several issues with palette swapping and blinking of icons for the pause menu.
 - Added lives counter.
 - Made the player's hitbox slightly smaller.
+- Reorganized scenes folder to make finding scenes and nodes easier.

 Credits:
 --